JGornas/RigsCheck/README.md

 # RigsCheck

 RigsCheck - Python API wrapper for ethermine.org and ravencoin.flypool.org.
-Gathers statistics about a workers and prints it in command line.
+Gathers statistics about workers and prints it in command line.
 Can be set to refresh automaticaly every x seconds.
-Can be set to save stats to a .csv file.
+Can be set to save statistics to a .csv file.

 ## Installation